M-SanchZ/M-SanchZ-oSticket-Post-Insallation-Configuration-/README.md

 <p>We can create an agent who may work in the support department and another who works in the SysAdmin department</p>
 <p>We can add a non-existent email such as janedoe@example.com</p>
 <p>Make sure you note your agent's username.
 For example: agent Jane Doe may have username: janedoe</p>
-<p>We also need to set a password to log in as our agent.
-Make sure you click "set password" > uncheck the box "Send the agent a password reset email" > click "set" >  set a password like "Password1" (and make sure you make note of it) > and uncheck the box "Require password change at next login"</p>
+<p>We must also set a password to log in as our agent.
+Make sure you click "set password" > uncheck the box "Send the agent a password reset email" > click "set" >  set a password like "Password1" (and make sure you make a note of it) > and uncheck the box "Require password change at next login"</p>

 ![image](https://github.com/user-attachments/assets/1d17df9e-bf3c-4a89-9bde-cb01056afb02)